-Can I Sue My Employer For Emotional Distress?
+Can I Sue My Employer For Distress

 At Miracle Mile Law Group, we get inundated with calls asking us whether an employee can file a lawsuit against an employer to recover for emotional distress damages.
 We understand that work can be tough in and of itself.
 In the case of an employer who creates emotional distress, things do not get easier.
+Do not get left asking yourself, “Can I Sue My Employer For Distress?”
+Our lawyers will fight for you.

 Nonetheless, our lawyers are trained at identifying whether an employer’s conduct rises to the level of a legal claim.
 Some questions you are probably asking yourself at this moment include: